 Call Your Doctor About Depression If:

 You or a loved one have suicidal thoughts, or have other signs of either major depression or dysthymia; help is available.

 You are considering alternative or complementary treatments for depression.
 It's important that your doctor be aware of all aspects of your treatment.

-NOTE: There is a distinct difference between feeling "depressed" and having a depressive illness.
-If you have low spirits for a while, don't be concerned.
-However, if you feel you can't lift yourself out of your misery, seek help.
+NOTE: There is a distinct difference between feeling just sad or "depressed" and having a “clinical” depressive illness.
+If you have low spirits for a while, don't necessarily be concerned.
+However, if you feel you can't lift yourself out of your misery, or begin to notice other physical symptoms such as changes in sleep, appetite or energy, seek help.